-- Oetermine and supply minimum levels of PPE, including the required face coverings (unless exempt). - Perform some type of job hazard analysis to determine specific hazards or exposure possibilities and base PPE allocation on that assessment.
+- Determine and supply minimum levels of PPE, including the required face coverings (unless exempt). - Perform some type of job hazard analysis to determine specific hazards or exposure possibilities and base PPE allocation on that assessment.
 These can be broad categories based on exposure (for example, public facing duties or job duties that require close proximity to other employees or passengers).
 Positions at a higher risk for exposure, such as mechanics or right-of-way maintainers who work in pairs to perform tasks or bus operators, should be considered for higher levels of PPE.

-- Output: Ou

-- Communicate requirements to all employees.

-- Develop and implement a policy to manage employees who do not or cannot comply with the increased or changed PPE requirements.
+- Provide supervision and oversight to confirm compliance and develop protocols for non-compliance. - Identify any spaces where face coverings are not required (e.g. private offices), as allowed by local health guidance. - Communicate requirements to all employees. - Develop and implement a policy to manage employees who do not or cannot comply with the increased or changed PPE requirements.